1and1/ssh-config/README.md

 ## Installation

-There's a Debian package provided for installation.
+There's a Debian and a CentOS package provided for installation.
-It installs to `/opt/sshconfig`, the executable is `/opt/sshconfig/sshconfig`.
+Both install a shell wrapper in `/usr/bin/ssh-config`.

 ## Building